layanBalbisi03/Road_Segmentation/README.md

 - Add additional preprocessing and postprocessing scripts.
 - Incorporate hyperparameter tuning utilities.
 - Extend the model suite with more architectures.

+  ## Acknowledgments
+- Special thanks to our instructor, **Dr. Tamam Alsarhan**, for their guidance and support.
+- AIcrowd for providing the dataset.
+- Open-source libraries and frameworks used in the project.

+ ## Team Members:
+  - Beesan Al-Attal
+  - Layan Balbisi
+  - Leen Samman
+  - Zaina Abu-Naser